joeytwiddle/ut_magic_redirect/README.md

 == Configuration ==

-Edit the list of redirects in ut_magic_redirect.coffee
+Edit the listenPort and the list of redirects in ut_magic_redirect.coffee

 == Running ==